Bangladesh Premier League

-The Bangladesh Premier League was formed in 2011 by the Bangladesh Cricket Board, after the suspension of its predecessor organisation, 2009/10 National Cricket League Twenty20.
+Bangladesh Premier League (বাংলাদেশ প্রিমিয়ার লিগ), also known as Dutch-Bangla Bank BPL for sponsorship reasons, is a professional Twenty20 cricket league in Bangladesh organised by the Bangladesh Cricket Board (BCB).
+It was formed in 2011 by the BCB, after the suspension of its predecessor organisation, 2009/10 National Cricket League Twenty20.
 The first season was held in February 2012, and the games were held across Dhaka and Chittagong.
 The BPL is headed by the chairman of its Governing Council.

-The 2020 version of BPL was meant to be held without franchise involvement, with the Bangladesh Cricket Board (BCB) arranging the tournament.
-The decision came after the meeting between BCB and franchises owners whereas BCB failed to meet the demand placed by different team owners.
-In October 2020, the BCB confirmed that there would not be another tournament in 2020, due to the COVID-19 pandemic.

-Comilla Victorians is the defending champion, winning their fourth title, becoming the most successful team.